jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 The adjacent `ST7789_display.ini` sample includes touchscreen configuration, but this is not for the touch module.

-In the on-device filesystem, save the following to `display.ini` (WORK IN PROGRESS):
+In the on-device filesystem, save the following to `display.ini`:

 ```
 :H,ST7789,240,280,16,SPI,1,*,*,*,*,*,*,*,40